it3xl/git-repo-sync/README.md

 ### Conventional Strategy

 Conventional strategy solves conflicting Git-commits in your favor.
-It limits number of possible operations on your Git-branches for your partner from another remote Git-repository.
+And it limits number of possible operations on your Git-branches for your partner from his remote Git-repository.
 And vice versa.

-Let's call your two synchronized remote Git-repositories as sides.
+Let's call some two synchronized remote Git-repositories as sides.
 Let's agree that every side owns its own prefix for Git-branches.
-Then let's call branches with these prefixes as Conventional branches.

-You can do whatever you want with Conventional branches from your owning side, i.e. repository.
+You can do whatever you want with branches that your side owns.
-But you can only do "forward updating commits" and merges for non-owned branches from another side.
+But you can only do "forward updating commits" and merges for non-owned branches of another side.

 ## Required Specification